SetVenue Cancellation Policy

 Chargeback scenario.
 Where a Guest pursues a chargeback through their card issuer rather than a Platform cancellation, the Stripe Processing Fee allocation is governed by Stripe's network rules and the Dispute Resolution Policy § 4.
 A successful chargeback typically results in the Host's Connected Account bearing the original Stripe Processing Fee plus a Stripe chargeback fee (approximately $15–$25 per chargeback).
 An unsuccessful chargeback typically results in no additional fee allocation beyond Stripe's normal rules.
 This Policy does not waive or limit the Guest's chargeback rights (see §1).

 For the avoidance of doubt: a Guest who does not cancel pays no Stripe Processing Fee.
 A Guest who cancels in a 100%-refund window receives the full amount paid at checkout (SetVenue absorbs the non-returned Stripe fee).
-A Guest who cancels in a 50%-refund window receives 50% of the amount paid at checkout, less the non-returned Stripe fee component (the only deduction).
+A Guest who cancels in a 50%-refund window receives 50% of the amount paid at checkout, with no Stripe-fee deduction (SetVenue absorbs the non-returned fee).
 A Guest who cancels in a 0%-refund window receives nothing.
 The fee is implicated only in the narrow cancellation scenarios above.

 §7.5 Currency